Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Introduction

 In this work, we empirically investigate the \emph{geometric structure of neural multivariate regression}, with an emphasis on the geometry of last-layer feature vectors.
 Prior efforts have largely framed this problem through the lens of \emph{neural collapse}.
 In classification, Neural Collapse (NC) describes the emergence of a highly symmetric configuration: last-layer features converge to the vertices of a Simplex Equiangular Tight Frame (ETF), aligned with the classifier weights \citep{papyan2020prevalence}.
 In regression, by contrast, Neural Regression Collapse (NRC) manifests as the concentration of last-layer features within a linear subspace spanned by the top $n$ principal components of the last-layer feature matrix, where $n$ is the number of target variates.
 Since $n$ is typically much smaller than the feature dimension, regression collapse implies a major reduction in representational degrees of freedom \citep{andriopoulos2024prevalence}.

-In this paper we first make a key empirical observation: \emph{In contrast with classification, collapsed regression models consistently exhibit degraded generalization as compared to their non-collapsed counterparts}.
-Figure~\ref{fig:collapse} illustrates this phenomenon, showing high values of test MSE for models with highly collapsed features (low values of the NRC metric) for five robotic locomotion tasks.
-Existing theoretical and empirical treatments of regression collapse, including the work of \citep{andriopoulos2024prevalence}, do not account for this degradation.
-This raises a central open question: \textbf{\emph{Why does neural collapse hinder generalization in multivariate regression, in contrast to its beneficial role in classification?} }
+In this paper, we first make a key empirical observation: \emph{In contrast with classification, collapsed regression models consistently exhibit degraded generalization as compared to their non-collapsed counterparts}.
+Figure~\ref{fig:collapse} illustrates this phenomenon, showing high test MSE for models with highly collapsed features (low NRC metric) for five robotic locomotion tasks.
+Existing theoretical and empirical treatments of regression collapse, including the work of \citet{andriopoulos2024prevalence}, do not account for this degradation.
+This raises a central open question: \textbf{Why does neural collapse hinder generalization in multivariate regression, in contrast to its beneficial role in classification?}

-We address this question by employing \emph{intrinsic dimension (ID)}, which as compared with the methodology of neural regression collapse, is a more refined tool for analyzing the geometry of multivariate regression.
-The intrinsic dimension of a dataset quantifies the effective dimensionality of the manifold in which the data lies.
-While intrinsic dimension has been previously studied in the context of neural classification \citep{ansuini2019intrinsic}, to the best of our knowledge this is the first work to analyze neural multivariate regression from this perspective.
-As shown in Figure~\ref{fig:nrc_geometry} and studied in the paper, intrinsic dimension can capture nonlinearities that the PCA approach of NRC cannot.
-Employing the 2-NN global estimator for intrinsic dimension \citep{facco2017estimating}, we conduct a systematic investigation of collapsed and non-collapsed models across diverse regression tasks, including simulated robotic locomotion in continuous control environments and synthetic regression tasks constructed from standard image datasets.
+We address this question using \emph{intrinsic dimension (ID)}, a more refined tool than neural regression collapse for analyzing regression feature geometry.
+ID measures the effective dimensionality of the manifold in which data lies, capturing nonlinearities that the PCA approach of NRC cannot (Figure~\ref{fig:nrc_geometry}).
+We conduct a systematic study of collapsed and non-collapsed models across diverse regression tasks, including simulated robotic control and synthetic image regression.
+While ID has been studied in the context of neural classification \citep{ansuini2019intrinsic}, to the best of our knowledge, we are the first to systematically analyze neural regression collapse (NRC) from this perspective.

-Our findings reveal that the intrinsic dimension of the regression targets, denoted $ID_Y$, is a critical threshold for understanding model geometry.
-Let $ID_H$ denote the intrinsic dimension of the last-layer features.
-We observe that in collapsed models, typically $ID_H < ID_Y$, whereas in non-collapsed models, typically $ID_H > ID_Y$.
-This systematic discrepancy explains the poor generalization of collapsed regression models: \emph{the degradation stems from an over-compression of learned representations.} Due to this over-compression, it is not possible to recover the target manifold from the lower-dimensional feature manifold.

-From this perspective, we identify two distinct regimes of generalization in neural regression.
-In the \emph{over-compressed regime} ($ID_H < ID_Y$), generalization can be improved when the intrinsic dimension of last-layer features is increased, for example by altering network architectures or regularization parameters.
-In the \emph{under-compressed regime} ($ID_H > ID_Y$), the opposite holds when the training set is small or noisy: reducing intrinsic dimension yields gains.
-Together, these results not only explain the detrimental role of collapse in regression but also suggest strategies for improving generalization in practice.